Aoshima-Lab/HDLSS-Tools/README.md

 ```
 Copyright (C) <2024> <Makoto Aoshima>

-This work is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license.
+This work is licensed under the Creative Commons Attribution-NoDerivatives 4.0 International license.
-To view a copy of this license, visit http://creativecommons.org/licenses/by-nc-nd/4.0/ or
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nd/4.0/ or
 send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.

 Makoto Aoshima, University of Tsukuba